attdevsupport/att-html5-sdk/sdk/doc_src/guides/getting_started/README.md

  - [AT&T API Platform](https://developer.att.com/).

 **Note:** To use the AT&T API Platform SDK to build an app, you must obtain an API key set for each app in which you intend to utilize the [AT&T API Platform](https://developer.att.com/docs).
-If you wish to use the SMS or MMS APIs, the AT&T Developer Program will provide short codes (virtual phone numbers) to associate with your app.
+If you wish to use the SMS APIs, the AT&T Developer Program will provide short codes (virtual phone numbers) to associate with your app.

 Overview
 ---